cardano-foundation/CIPs/cps-wallet-connector/README.md

 Due to the nature of these connections there can often be unforeseen impacts of small design decisions.

 For users, connectors should be widely supported across platforms, secure and decentralized.
-For dApps, connectors should be expressive and extendable.
+For dApps, connectors should be reliable, provide stable and rich APIs.
 For wallets, connectors should be secure, extendable and should not expect wallet's to go beyond their standard activities.

 ### Core Concerns